Nabla Labs

 Sizing problems that are hard to see on paper.

 Fit and sizing issues are estimated to drive 30–40% of fashion returns industry-wide.
-Most of them are set in motion before the first sample is sewn.
+Most are set in motion before the first sample is sewn.

 01